zhouhao/zhouhao.github.io/_posts/2013-11-27-The-Day-Before-Thanksgiving.md

 ![Amazing Call](/images/blog/phoneCall.png "Amazing Call")

-At last, as schedule, I will celebrate thanksgiving with my friends tomorrow evening, so I also some food for that.
+At last, as schedule, I will celebrate thanksgiving with my friends tomorrow evening, so I also buy some food for that with friend.
 :-)